sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must log, track and resolve any issues resulting from deviations from processes, incidents and audit findings.
-  - This process should be tracked through an electronic record and workflow system with records retained.
+  - This process could, for example, be tracked through an electronic record and workflow system with records retained.
   - Mandatory
 * - You must use reported issues to inform changes, such as for process improvement and risk management.
   - All issues should be analysed for their route cause and improvements put in place to prevent further occurrence.